Tree Service FAQs

 Why topping hurts trees?

 Topping is an unacceptable pruning practice.
 A responsible ISA Certified Arborist will never top a tree for several reasons.
-Topping stresses trees, leads to decay, can cause sunburn and leads to an unacceptable risk by causing future weak limbs.
+Topping stresses trees, leads to decay and leads to an unacceptable risk by causing future weak limbs.
 Topping may also lead to the death of a tree.
 There are alternatives to topping if a tree must be reduced in height or spread.
 Visit www.treesaregood.org for more information regarding topping.

 How to prune mature trees?